cheesegrits/filament-google-maps/README.md

 In both modes, you may optionally specify fields to reverse geocode the selected address component data to, using the same method as the Map component, documented above.

+Not shown in thew following example, but you can also use the reverseGeocodeUsing() method to provide your own closure for handling reverse geocode data, as described in the Map component above.

 ```php
     Geocomplete::make('location')
         ->isLocation()